ocpi/ocpi/terminology.md

 #### Decimals

-Decimals are formatted as numbers in JSON.
-They should be interpreted as decimals and not floating points.
+Decimals are formatted as strings following JSON's number format.
+They are explicitely expressed as strings to make it clear that they should be interpreted as exact decimals and not as floating points or doubles.

 Example:

-    0.68
+    "0.68"
-    3.1415
+    "3.1415"

 #### DateTime